China's 'space dream': A Long March to the Moon and beyond

 As the launch approached, concerns over the viability of the mission caused Beijing to cancel a live television broadcast at the last minute.

-But it went smoothly, with Yang orbiting the Earth 14 times during a 21-hour flight aboard the Shenzhou 5.
+But it went smoothly, with Yang orbiting the Earth 14 times during a 21-hour flight.

 Space station and 'Jade Rabbit'

-Following in the footsteps of the United States and Russia, China is striving to build a space station circling the planet.
+Following in the footsteps of the United States and Russia, China started planning for a space station of its own in Earth orbit.

-In 2013, the second Chinese woman in space, Wang Yaping, gave a video class from inside the space module to children across the world's most populous country.
+In 2013, the second Chinese woman in space, Wang Yaping, gave a video class from that craft to children across the country.

-That was followed by the "Jade Rabbit" lunar rover in 2013, which first appeared a dud when it turned dormant and stopped sending signals back to Earth.
+That was followed by the "Jade Rabbit" lunar rover in 2013, which initially appeared to be a dud when it turned dormant and stopped sending signals back to Earth.

 It made a dramatic recovery, however, ultimately surveying the Moon's surface for 31 months—well beyond its expected lifespan.

 In 2016, China launched its second orbital lab, the Tiangong-2.
-Taikonauts who have visited the station have run experiments on growing rice and other plants.
+Astronauts who visited the station have run experiments on growing rice and other plants in space.

-Under President Xi Jinping, plans for China's "space dream", as he calls it, have been put into overdrive.
+Under President Xi Jinping, plans for China's "space dream" have been put into overdrive.

-China is looking to finally catch up with the US and Russia after years of belatedly matching their milestones.
+It is looking to finally catch up with the United States and Russia after years of belatedly matching their milestones.

-But lunar work was dealt a setback in 2017 when the Long March-5 Y2, a powerful heavy-lift rocket, failed to launch on a mission to send communication satellites into orbit.
+The lunar plans were dealt a setback in 2017 when the powerful Long March-5 Y2 rocket failed to launch on a mission to put communication satellites into orbit.

-That forced the postponement of the launch of Chang'e-5, which was originally scheduled to collect Moon samples in the second half of 2017.
+That forced the postponement of the Chang'e-5 launch, originally scheduled to collect Moon samples in the second half of 2017.